 When most people hear the term “shoplifting,” they picture a person entering a store intending to walk away with physical merchandise.

 But what about someone who walks into a bank intending to cash a forged check worth $950 or less (thereby committing California check fraud)?
-This is also a form of petty theft and seems to meet the legal definition of shoplifting under Penal Code 459.5 PC.

 For most defendants, Penal Code 459.5 PC is a California misdemeanor.
 The potential consequences of a shoplifting conviction are: